© 2020 Baptist Health. All Rights Reserved.

 Prostate exams.
 The American Cancer Society (ACS) recommends talking to your doctor about prostate cancer screening when you turn 50 years old.
 The prostate specific antigen (PSA) test and a digital rectal examination (DRE) can uncover this cancer at an early stage.
 But screening has drawbacks, too, and some groups don't recommend routine screening for this cancer.
 Your doctor can help you decide if it's right for you.

-For men at high risk, such as African-American men and men with a close family member who had prostate cancer at an early age, the ACS recommends the discussion with your doctor start at age 45 or earlier.
+For men at high risk, such as African American men and men with a close family member who had prostate cancer at an early age, the ACS recommends the discussion with your doctor start at age 45 or earlier.

 Blood glucose testing.
 All men age 45 and older should think about getting screened for diabetes, says the National Institutes of Health.
 A simple blood test can reveal if you have diabetes or its precursor, prediabetes.
-Identifying and treating these conditions in their early stages helps prevent serious damage to organs all over the body.
+Identifying and treating these conditions in their early stages helps prevent serious damage to organs throughout the body.

 This test is even more important for men with risk factors such as a family history of diabetes, high blood pressure, high blood cholesterol or high body weight.
 You're also at higher risk if your family background is African American, American Indian, Asian American, Pacific Islander or Hispanic.